Benefits of Prenatal Massage Therapy

-Studies have proven that massage therapy for pregnant women is generally safe and can provide a whole range of comfort to a lot of pregnancy aches and pains, though women with high-risk pregnancy, pregnancy-induced hypertension (PIH) or preeclampsia should first consult their OB-GYN or midwife before undergoing such activities.
+Studies have proven that massage therapy for pregnant women is generally safe and can provide a whole range of comfort to a lot of pregnancy aches and pains, though women with a high-risk pregnancy, pregnancy-induced hypertension (PIH) or preeclampsia should first consult their OB-GYN or midwife before undergoing such activities.

 At Jenna Birtch Registered Massage Therapy Clinic we happily provide the benefits of prenatal massage therapy.
-If you are pregnant and interested in massage therapy, or wish to speak to a Registered Massage Therapist, please contact the clinic at 519-854-9515.
+If you are pregnant and interested in massage therapy or wish to speak to a Registered Massage Therapist, please contact the clinic at 519-854-9515.